 Kayvan Bakhtiari Noroozi Is A Trial Lawyer.

 Kayvan’s practice focuses on complex commercial litigation, with a particular emphasis on patent litigation.
-Kayvan has represented patent owners at trial, before the Federal Circuit, and in dozens of inter partes review proceedings before the Patent Trial and Appeal Board.
+Kayvan has represented patent owners at trial, before the Federal Circuit, and in more than fifty inter partes review proceedings before the Patent Trial and Appeal Board.
+His clients include institutional patent holders and litigation finance funds.

 In Core Wireless v.
 LG Electronics, Kayvan obtained one of the ten largest patent infringement verdicts in Texas in 2016.
 The jury found that LG had willfully infringed two Nokia-invented patents, which had been declared essential to the 2G and 3G telecommunications standards.
 The jury also awarded running royalties.
 The district court subsequently awarded enhanced damages—the first time a court has granted such damages in a case involving declared standard-essential patents.
 In its order, the district court emphasized cross-examination testimony obtained by Kayvan in which LG’s corporate representative admitted that “after thorough review of the patents-in-suit he concluded that the patents are novel and non-obvious.”
 2:14-cv-912, Dkt.
 47 at 2.